|

 Number 32-34, is the

-Neo-classical Roman Catholic Cathedral of St. Catherine
+Neo-classical Roman Catholic Catherine of Alexandria Church

 (Kostyol Svyatoy Yekateriny), which was built between 1762